Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 March 29 Straggled from ON 175 Halifax Apr.
 10 Independent

 Apr.
-30 Halifax Halifax Independent Voyage, short, unknown*
+30 Halifax Halifax Independent A. Hague says:

-* Sinking report for Brand states she was on a voyage from Charlottetown, via Halifax, for Liverpool.
+* Sinking report for Brand states she was on a voyage from Charlottetown, via Halifax, for Liverpool - see also Page 2.

 May 7 Straggled from HX 237 Independent Sunk - See "Final Fate" below.

-At the external website that I've linked to below, she's listed among the ships in Convoy OS 21 in March-1942, on a voyage from Clyde to Capetown and Beira with general cargo in station 103 of the convoy, which left Liverpool on March 4 (several other Norwegian ships are also included - follow the link for more details).
-However, she's also listed, with a general cargo for Beira, in station 51 of the westbound North Atlantic Convoy ON 75*, originating in Liverpool on March 10-1942, so she either did not join OS 21 at all, or joined and returned to port.
+At the external website that I've linked to below, she's listed among the ships in Convoy OS 21 in March-1942, on a voyage from Clyde to Capetown and Beira with general cargo in station 103 of the convoy, which left Liverpool on March 4 (several other Norwegian ships are also named - follow the link provided for more details).
+However, A. Hague has instead included her, with a general cargo for Beira, in station 51 of the westbound North Atlantic Convoy ON 75*, originating in Liverpool on March 10-1942, so she either did not join OS 21 at all, or joined and returned to port.
 She arrived Capetown independently on Apr.
-16, Convoy ON 75 having dispersed on March 19.
-Other Norwegian ships were Brasil, Evita, Norfjell, and Vanja.
+16, Convoy ON 75 having been dispersed on March 19.
+Other Norwegian ships were Brasil, Evita, Norfjell and Vanja.

-Towards the end of that year she joined the slow eastbound Convoy SC 108, which left New York for the U.K. on Nov.
-1-1942, but she returned to port (Sydney, C.B.), later travelling to Boston for repair of defects, then joined Convoy SC 120 from New York on Febr.
-13-1943.
-None of these convoys are available among the SC convoys included on my own site, but I've linked directly to them within the above table, and as can be seen, they both had other Norwegian ships as well, namely Bonneville, Granfoss, Snar, Torfinn Jarl and Vanja in SC 108, while Gausdal, Mathilda, Norhauk, Norsktank, Nyco, and Vest are listed in SC 120.
+Skipping now to Nov.
+1-1942, when she according to A. Hague joined the slow Convoy SC 108* from New York, in order to sail to the U.K., but she returned to port (Sydney, C.B. - again, see Page 2), later travelling to Boston (via Halifax) for repair of defects.
+Having remained in Boston from Nov.
+20-1942 to Febr.
+2-1943, she proceeded to New York, where she joined Convoy SC 120* on Febr.
+13. Both these convoys had other Norwegian ships as well, namely Bonneville, Granfoss, Snar, Torfinn Jarl and Vanja in SC 108, while Gausdal, Mathilda, Norhauk, Norsktank, Nyco and Vest are listed in SC 120.
 Brand had a cargo of sugar and general and sailed in station 85 of the convoy, which arrived Liverpool on March 5.
-She subsequently joined the westbound Convoy ON 175*, which departed Liverpool on March 24-1943 and included the Norwegian Kaldfonn, Kong Sverre, Norelg, Petter, and Washington Express.
+She later joined Convoy ON 175*, which departed Liverpool on March 24 and also included the Norwegian Kaldfonn, Kong Sverre, Norelg, Petter and Washington Express.
 Brand (in station 41) lost touch with the convoy on March 29, but arrived Halifax safely on Apr.
-10. As will be seen, this was to be her last westbound convoy voyage; she was sunk on her way back to the U.K. the following month.
+10 - judging from the information found on the archive document, her original destination had been New York.
+This was to be her last westbound convoy voyage; she was sunk on her way back to the U.K. the following month.

 Related external link:

-OS and OS/KMS Convoys - As can be seen, Brand is included in Convoy OS 21 (but as mentioned, she instead sailed in ON 75).
+OS and OS/KMS Convoys - Brand is included in Convoy OS 21 (but as mentioned, she instead sailed in ON 75).

 Final Fate - 1943:

-Brand was scheduled for the Halifax portion of Convoy HX 236 on Apr.
-26-1943, but instead joined the next convoy on May 3, HX 237, which had originated in New York on May 1.
+As mentioned above, Brand had arrived Halifax on Apr.
+10-1943.
+According to Page 2, she left Halifax again on Apr.
+30 for Charlottetown, but arrival there is not given; the document shows that she returned to Halifax again.
+She had been scheduled for the Halifax portion of Convoy HX 236 on Apr.
+26-1943, but instead joined the Halifax section of the next convoy on May 3, HX 237, which had originated in New York on May 1.
 She was on a voyage from Charlottetown via Halifax for Liverpool with a cargo of 1000 tons ammunition, sulphur, 2500 tons flour and 4500 tons of various machines.
 She had been separated from the convoy in dense fog on May 7, and at 10:35 ship's time (11:35 GMT) on May 12, in 47 19N 24 41W, she was torpedoed on the port side aft by U-603 (Baltz), sinking in a few minutes.

 2 crew and 1 gunner drowned.
 39 survivors got in the 3 lifeboats that had been successfully launched, 1 from the starboard side, 2 from port (an attempt to launch a 4th boat was unsuccessful due to the heavy list).
 They searched for possible survivors for 3 hours, but as none were found they set sail for Ireland at 14:00.
 At 18:45 that same day the Canadian corvette Morden (K-170) picked them up.
 A Swordfish aircraft had been sighted at 16:00 that afternoon and it was believed responsible for the corvette being directed to the boats.